konduruvijaykumar/spring-cloud-boot-lab/lab5/README.md

 **For Part 2, Modify sentence server to use Ribbon**

-Try code from lab5, for eureka and config server use code from common.
+For eureka, config server and all word server instance use code from common.
+We will start extra noun word server and sentence server from lab5 folder.